 For all of the excess shine that can’t be camouflaged with face powder, there are blotting papers — which can also be used on your neck and chest.
 Stash a pack of oil-absorbing blotting papers in your date night emergency beauty kit and quickly dab them onto areas that are prone to excess oil, such as the forehead and nose, as needed.

-An essential for any beauty emergency, Q-tips should always be on hand — whether pre-date, post-date or right in the middle of a date.
+An essential for any beauty emergency, cotton swabs should always be on hand — whether pre-date, post-date or right in the middle of a date.
 Use them to clean up any smudged eye makeup such as mascara that has run underneath your eyes or eyeshadow that is beginning to crease up.
 They can also be used to touch up your lip color.

 For obvious reasons, you will also want to toss a pack of breath mints into your beauty emergency kit.
 This is an especially crucial item when heading out to dinner as garlic, red wine or too much of anything tasty can sabotage a perfect date night kiss.